LeducIT/captime-website/src/pages/blog/beginner-s-guide-the-benefits-of-hiit.md

 meta: []

 ---
+# Beginner's Guide: The Benefits Of HIIT

 HIIT is a form of cardio training that alternates periods of high and low intensity.
 These workout intensity variations keep you track of time and speed, making workouts more enjoyable and less boring.
 High-intensity workouts are the latest fitness trend.
 But what are the benefits associated with it?

-# Why Is HIIT Training Useful?
+## Why Is HIIT Training Useful?

 HIIT (High-Intensity Interval Training) usually involves a very hard time of about 30 seconds, followed by a break of between twice and four times that time.
 The phenomenon that occurs when we recover from this exercise is known as EPOC (Excessive Post-Exercise Oxygen Consumption or Excessive Post-Exercise Oxygen Consumption), which means a significant increase in oxygen consumption to replace the oxygen deficiency that occurs during HIIT -Training was triggered.
 This is a very important fact because you will actually be burning more calories once you are done exercising.

-# What Are The Benefits Of HIIT?
+## What Are The Benefits Of HIIT?

 In addition to the fact that EPOC increases the number of calories we will burn without exercising, we save a lot of time because a HIIT session takes much less time than conventional aerobic exercise.
 In general, HIIT can save us up to half the time we would invest in exercises like the treadmill, elliptical machine, or stationary bike.